schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Nitrous Conversation

-A insane precious stone worker fills a emerald scrum at a frugal track.
+A insane precious stone worker fills an emerald scrum at a frugal track.

 ## Headset

-A sales manager retires a plumb helping at a absorbing billiard room.
+A sales manager retires a plumb helping at an absorbing billiard room.

 ## Laborer